Classification Utility, Fairness, and Compactness via Tunable Information Bottleneck and R\'enyi Measures: Related Work

 Such methods are grounded on the inductive bias that dependence of the prediction on protected factors is a cause of lack of fair predictions; as a result, these methods generally aim to remedy this dependence at the encoding of the data, rendering them blind to protected factors.

 Studies such as~\cite{wadsworth2018achieving} and \cite{zhang2018mitigating} use an adversarial network to penalize the prediction network if it could predict a protected factor.
-Other works employ adversarial representation learning to remove protected factor information from latent representations, including \cite{edwards2015censoring,beutel2017data,madras2018learning,roy2019mitigating,zhao2019conditional}.
+Other studies employ adversarial representation learning to remove protected factor information from latent representations, including \cite{edwards2015censoring,beutel2017data,madras2018learning,roy2019mitigating,zhao2019conditional}.
 Applications using this principle include~\cite{pfohl2019creating} which uses adversarial learning to develop fair models of cardiovascular disease risk, while \cite{gitiaux2021learning} explores the statistical properties of fair representation learning and \cite{grari2019fairness} applies an adversarial approach for continuous features.
-Similar to our work, \cite{song2019learning} employs an information-theoretic approach to learn fair representations.
-But in contrast to the above methods that are based on an adversarial approach, our method does not use adversarial training.
+Similar to our work, \cite{song2019learning} and the more general recent work in~\cite{kairouz2022generating} employ an information-theoretic approach to learn fair representations.
+More specifically in~\cite{kairouz2022generating}, the authors investigate an adversarial censoring method to generate universal fair representations that are least informative about sensitive attributes given a utility constraint.
+In contrast to the above techniques, our method does not use adversarial training.

-In addition to the above methods, there also exist non-adversarial methods that modify the model via incorporation of multiple constraints in a variational setting.
+In addition to the methods mentioned above, there exist non-adversarial methods that modify the model via incorporation of multiple constraints in a variational setting.
 Many of these are closely related to the IB method that we discuss next.